CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/Getting-Started.md

    ![](media/cng12.png "Lab Environment")

-1. On the **Sign into Microsoft Azure** tab, you will see the login screen, in that enter the following email/username and then click on **Next**.
+1. On the **Sign into Microsoft Azure** tab, you will see the login screen.
+In that enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

      ![](media/cng6.png "Enter Email")